-Lyster is administering the Moderna COVID-19 vaccine to eligible Tier 1a-c and Tier 2 population (including TRICARE beneficiaries ages 18 and over).
+COVID-19 Pfizer vaccinations including boosters at Lyster Army Health Clinic are currently limited to Active Duty only.
+We apologize for any inconvenience.
+Beneficiaries and DoD/DA civilians can visit vaccines.gov to find COVID-19 vaccine availability within the local community.
 Click HERE to schedule an appointment.
 If an appointment is not currently available, please continue to check back as vaccine shipments continue to resupply.
 Please do not call the Appointment Line for an appointment, use the online Vaccination Scheduler.
 Walk-ins are not accepted.
 Clicker HERE for a Guide to Scheduling COVID Vaccine Appointment.

 Vaccination Location: Lyster Army Health Clinic

 Once the vaccine is administered, individuals will need to remain in the vaccination area for 15 to 30 minutes depending on health history for observation.
 Bring your vaccination card to your second dose appointment.

 Just like the Flu Vaccine, we always encourage our beneficiaries to get vaccinated at first opportunity, and not wait, as some area hospitals, pharmacies, clinics, and public health departments have already received their next vaccine shipments.
 We hope to see an increase in vaccine availability in the near future.
 But for now, we wanted to share the information for those that might choose to seek a local area to receive the vaccine.
 For the State of Alabama to schedule an appointment visit the online portal at https://alcovidvaccine.gov/.
 When available, you can get the COVID-19 vaccine from any civilian pharmacy at no charge, even non-network pharmacies but here are some things to keep in mind: Learn more https://tricare.mil/COVIDVaccine